JulienRobberechts/event-api/readme.md

 4. Test the command line

-Run one of those command:
+Start the server THEN run one of those command from any directory:

 ```
 clinato -h
 clinato list
 clinato list -c FR
 clinato list -c DE
+clinato list -c france
 ```

 ## Technical choices